All Products

 Scenarios

 You can change the traffic distribution ratio for the endpoint group in the China (Beijing) region.
 For example, you can change the traffic distribution ratio from 100% to 50%.
-This way, 50% of requests from clients in the China (Beijing) region are forwarded to the servers in the endpoint group in the China (Shanghai) region.
-If clients can access the service as normal, change the traffic distribution ratio to 0%.
-This way, all requests from clients in the China (Beijing) region are forwarded to the servers in the endpoint group in the China (Shanghai) region.
+This way, 50% of requests from clients in the China (Beijing) region are forwarded to the server in the endpoint group in the China (Shanghai) region.
+If clients can access the service as expected, change the traffic distribution ratio to 0%.
+This way, all requests from clients in the China (Beijing) region are forwarded to the server in the endpoint group in the China (Shanghai) region.
 This ensures the seamless switchover of traffic from clients in the China (Beijing) region.

 Procedure